qudlaty/BloodAndBullets/docs/DEVDOC.md

 ### Actions

 - Clicking an entity while nothing is selected
   - Changes the "state.selected" field
 - Clicking an entity while something is selected.
   - Changes the "state.selected" again, if entity is friendly
   - Changes the "state.selected.targetPosition" if not
 - Clicking a "Nuke all" button
   - Changes hp on all entities

 Question: So actions change state within a tick, how should that be related to the tick calculating next game state?

+**Bonus** this nicely relates to redux architecture

 ### Keeping game state in a component state?